 As noted above, bulk aggregate samples should be split down to smaller representative samples as soon as practicable.
 Smaller volumes of samples dry faster and are more convenient to handle.
 ASTM C702 allows fine aggregate to be divided with a mechanical splitter if the material is drier than saturated surface-dry (SSD).
 For non-specification testing of some free-flowing aggregates with low fines content, you could consider splitting while still wet, but it can get messy.
 Coarse aggregate samples can be split at any moisture.

 Gilson strongly recommends using mechanical sample splitters to reduce bulk samples to testing size.
-Mechanical splitters use chute riffling for faster and more efficient processing of aggregate specimens and produce a representative sample that is up to five times more accurate than manual scoop or cone-and-quarter methods.
+Mechanical splitters use chute riffling for faster and more efficient processing of aggregate specimens and produce a representative sample that is up to five times more accurate than a manual scoop or cone-and-quarter methods.
 The table below offers a comparison of sample dividing methods.

 Wet it Down